What is the Air Hawk Air Compressor?

 The Air Hawk air compressor is a device that looks like a drill which has an air compressor built into it.

 It can inflate tyres and comes with a variety of attachments for bicycle tyres and sports equipment, as well as a blow valve attachment for products like air mattresses.
+It looks remarkably similar to the Air Dragon also on the market.

 It comes in two versions: a Pro version with a charger for the battery that clips to the drill so you don't need a cord trailing behind you, and a normal version that comes with a 12V car adaptor.